paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Further optical spectra and dynamics of H- and J-systems

 Figure~\ref{fig:Jseries} shows how the absorption spectrum changes from two electronically uncoupled monomers to either an H-coupled (positive excitonic coupling $J > 0$) or J-coupled ($J < 0$) dimer.
 The bare monomers show the expected Franck--Condon progression with a regular spacing given by the vibrational (phonon) frequency $\omega_0$.
 The zero-phonon line is red-shifted from the bare transition frequency by $g^2 / \omega_0$, a quantity that is closely related to the Stokes shift~\cite{deJong2915PCCP}.
 The primary effect of $J < 0$ is to red-shift the transitions in the familiar J-aggregate situation, and vice versa for positive $J$, which gives rise to hypsochromic (H) shifts.
-At the same time, J coupling further concentrates intensity on the zero-phonon line while H coupling shifts intensity away from the zero-phonon line, and increasing $\abs{J}$ in either direction causes the all but the zero-phonon line to split into multiple lines.
+At the same time, J-coupling further concentrates intensity on the zero-phonon line while H-coupling shifts intensity away from the zero-phonon line, and increasing $\abs{J}$ in either direction causes the all but the zero-phonon line to split into multiplets.

 Approaching the intermediate-coupling regime from the other side, Figures~\ref{fig:gseries_Jdimer} and \ref{fig:gseries_Hdimer} show the effect of increasing vibronic coupling on a J- and H-coupled dimer, respectively.
 In the absence of vibrations, both spectra show a single absorption line that is shifted from the bare monomeric transition frequency by exactly $J$.
 For a J-dimer, the bright state $\left(\ket{0} + \ket{1}\right) / \sqrt{2} \propto \mu \ket{\Omega_\text{exc}}$ represents the lower of the two single-exciton eigenstates, hence the red-shifted absorption line, while the bright state in the H-dimer is given by the higher-energy eigenstate.
 Adding vibronic coupling to the J-dimer (Fig.~\ref{fig:gseries_Jdimer}) further red-shifts the main absorption lines and also leads to the gradual formation of 0-1, 0-2, etc.~transitions, which are themselves split due to the excitonic coupling.
 On the other hand, the effect of vibronic coupling on the H-dimer (Fig.~\ref{fig:gseries_Hdimer}) is more complex: The main absorption line is asymmetrically split into two lines, with the higher-energy line first becoming slightly blue-shifted for small $g$ before also red-shifting for large $g$; the lower-energy line of said pair is consistently red-shifted.
 At the same time, higher-phonon transition lines are formed and cross into the same frequency range as the uncoupled transition.